-The integral scrapers aid transportation of material from the outskirts of the tank to the central outlet, to accelerate the removal of sludge from the thickener.
-This process is further sped up with the use of a flocculant dosing unit, which doses the sludge on its way to the rake thickener.
+Integral rake scrapers aid transportation of material from the outskirts of the tank to the central outlet, to accelerate the removal of sludge from the thickener.
+This process is further enhanced with the use of a flocculant dosing unit, which doses the sludge on its way to the rake thickener.

-No wash plant can do its job without water, which can be a difficult resource to manage in Australia.
-TWS advised the customer of the need for a robust water-management system that would be both environmentally friendly and save on running costs.
+No wash plant can do its job without water, which can be a difficult resource to manage in Australia, so TWS advised the customer of the need for a robust water-management system that would be both environmentally friendly and save on running costs.

 Neil Rooney, engineering manager with Terex Washing Systems, explained: ‘Over the last number of years, we have developed our water-management product range to the point where we’re confident we can meet the needs of any application.

 ‘Our wash plant for Clarence Sands is a good example of how an efficient water-management system can take an operation to the next level.
 For Clarence Sands, settling ponds maintenance is drastically reduced, freeing up valuable machinery and time.’